RushiBg/news-credibility-model/README.md

 📰 Fake News Detection using Machine Learning

-Detect whether a news article is real or fake using Natural Language Processing and Machine Learning techniques.
-This project applies text preprocessing, TF-IDF vectorization, and a Logistic Regression model to predict news authenticity.
+Detect whether a news article is real or fake using Natural Language Processing and Machine Learning.
+This project utilizes text preprocessing, TF-IDF vectorization, and Logistic Regression to classify news authenticity.

 🔍 Project Overview
-Fake news poses a serious challenge to modern society.
-This project leverages supervised machine learning to classify news articles as real or fake based on their title and author using the following steps:
+Fake news is a growing problem in the digital age.
+This project uses supervised machine learning to predict whether a news article is fake or real based on its title and author.
+Key steps:

-Data Cleaning and Preprocessing (Tokenization, Stopwords Removal, Stemming)
+🧹 Data Cleaning & Preprocessing (Tokenization, Stopword Removal, Stemming)

-Exploratory Data Analysis and Visualization (WordClouds, Count Plots)
+📊 Exploratory Data Analysis (WordCloud, Count Plots)

-Feature Engineering with TF-IDF
+🧾 Feature Extraction using TF-IDF

-Model Training using Logistic Regression
+🤖 Model Training with Logistic Regression

-Evaluation using Accuracy, Confusion Matrix, and Classification Report
+📈 Performance Evaluation (Accuracy, Confusion Matrix, Classification Report)

-Cross-validation for model robustness
+🔁 Cross-validation for robustness

 📁 Dataset
-The dataset used in this project is from Kaggle's Fake News dataset.
+This project uses the Kaggle Fake News Dataset.

 Features:

-title: The title of the news article
+📝 title: Title of the news article

-author: The author of the news article
+👤 author: Author of the article

-text: The text body of the article (not used in this version)
+📄 text: Full body of the news (not used in this version)

-label: 1 for Fake, 0 for Real
+🏷️ label: 1 for Fake, 0 for Real

-🧠 Model
+🧠 Model Performance

-Model	Accuracy (Test)	Accuracy (Train)	Cross-Validation (Mean) Logistic Regression	✅ ~96%	✅ ~98%	✅ ~95%
+Model	✅ Test Accuracy	🧪 Train Accuracy	🔁 Cross-Validation
+Logistic Regression	~96%	~98%	~95%
-The model is trained using LogisticRegression from sklearn with a TfidfVectorizer on the combined and cleaned author + title content.
+Model: LogisticRegression from scikit-learn
+Features: TF-IDF vectorized content (author + title)

 📊 Visualizations
-1. Label Distribution
+1️⃣ Label Distribution
-Shows the count of Real vs Fake news articles.
+Visualizes the count of fake vs real news articles.

-2. Word Cloud
+2️⃣ Word Cloud
-Visualizes the most frequent words used in the news dataset after cleaning and stemming.
+Highlights the most common words after preprocessing.

 🛠️ Requirements
-Install the required libraries with:
+Install the dependencies using:

 bash
 Copy
 Edit
 pip install -r requirements.txt
 Main Libraries:

 numpy

 pandas